bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 Computed values are defined by a function that derives a value from their dependencies.
 The resource is in fact a "Factory" for the returned value.
 The factory computes based on the dependencies, and its value is updated every time a dependency changes.
-NOTE: 'comp' types are "lazy"; they only compute when their value is requested.

 ## Configurations